 In short, because Cassandra is distributed and decentralized, there is NO SPOF (single point of failure), which supports high availability.

-Scalability is an architectural feature of a system that can continue serving a greater number of requests with little degradation in performance.
+Scalability is a feature of the architecture of a system that can continue serving a greater number of requests with little degradation in performance.
 Vertical scaling—simply adding more hardware capacity and memory to your existing machine—is the easiest way to achieve this.
-Horizontal scaling means adding more machines that.
+Horizontal scaling means adding more machines.

 Elastic scalability refers to a special property of horizontal scalability.

-Cassandra was born by marrying of Google’s Bigtable and Amazon’s Dynano paper.
-Started development at Facebook in 2006 , in Java Language.
+Cassandra was born by marrying of Google’s Bigtable and Amazon’s Dynamo paper.
+Started development at Facebook in 2006, in Java Language.
+The history of Cassandra helps you to understand what is Apache Cassandra.

 Your comments or suggestions are welcome to improve this post. cheers 🙂